dcos/dcos-e2e/docs/source/aws-backend.rst

 --------------------

 The AWS backend does currently not support the :py:class:`~dcos_e2e.cluster.Cluster` feature of copying files to the DC/OS installer.
-The progress on this feature is tracked in the corresponding JIRA issue `DCOS-21894 <https://jira.mesosphere.com/browse/DCOS-21894>`_.
+The progress on this feature is tracked in :issue:`DCOS-21894`.

 Troubleshooting
 ---------------